-Paul Strebel has been working with boards of directors and top management teams for more than 30 years on strategic vision and the resolution of boardroom conflicts.
-In addition to personal experience as a board director, he has facilitated highly interactive workshops and seminars on best in-class boards and strategic breakthroughs for more than 50 multinationals in Europe, U.S., South Africa, the Middle East and S.E.
-Asia.
-His work on the four classic roles of the board and how they are shaped by power, psychology and priorities has helped many boards and board directors.
+Paul Strebel is Professor Emeritus of Governance, Strategy, and Change.
+He works with boards of directors and top management teams as an educator and advisor on strategic vision and the resolution of boardroom conflicts.
+In addition to personal experience as a board director, he has facilitated interactive workshops and seminars on best-in-class boards and strategic breakthroughs for multinationals in Europe, the US, South Africa, the Middle East, and Southeast Asia.

-Professor Emeritus Strebel has twice received the Award for Research on Leadership from the Association of Executive Search Consultants and has won numerous case study awards from the European Foundation for Management Development.
-He has published articles in the Harvard Business Review, California Management Review, Strategic Management Journal, Long Range Planning, among others and is a contributor on governance issues to the business press, including the Financial Times and Wall Street Journal.
+He has twice received the Research on Leadership Award from the Association of Executive Search Consultants and has won several case study awards from the European Foundation for Management Development.
+He has been published in MIT Sloan Management Review, Harvard Business Review, California Management Review, Strategic Management Journal, and Long Range Planning among others, and has contributed on governance issues to the business press.

-Paul Strebel’s books include Breakpoints: How Managers Exploit Radical Business Change (Harvard Business School Press); The Change Pact: Building Commitment to Ongoing Change (FT Prentice Hall); Focused Energy: Mastering Bottom-up Organization (Wiley); Trajectory Management: Leading a Business over Time (Wiley); Smart Big Moves: The Story Behind Strategic Breakthroughs (FT Prentice Hall).
-He is the co-editor of IMD’s guide book on Mastering Executive Education: How to Combine Content with Context and Emotion (FT Prentice Hall)
+Strebel’s books include Breakpoints: How Managers Exploit Radical Business Change, The Change Pact: Building Commitment to Ongoing Change, Trajectory Management: Leading a Business over Time, and Smart Big Moves: The Story Behind Strategic Breakthroughs.
+He is also co-editor of IMD’s guidebook Mastering Executive Education: How to Combine Content with Context and Emotion.

-Professor Emeritus Strebel was educated at the University of Cape Town, Columbia University in New York, and received his doctorate from Princeton University.
+He was educated at the University of Cape Town, where he was awarded a Master of Science degree for a thesis in nuclear chemistry, graduated from Columbia University in New York with an MBA specializing in finance, and received his doctorate with a dissertation in chemical physics from Princeton University.